bigandy/house-control/README.md

 - `pm2 start npm --name "Next App" -- start`
 - if you want to set pm2 to start when the pi boots follow [this tutorial](https://medium.com/@andrew.nease.code/set-up-a-self-booting-node-js-eb56ebd05549)
+- Restart pm2 with `pm2 restart "Next App"

 ## Weather API
 I am going to try out ClimaCell.

+## Inside Temperature with DHT22 sensor
+I'm running this on the raspberry pi: [https://www.npmjs.com/package/node-dht-sensor]()